 Q: How did the idea of this book come to you?
 What inspired you?

 A: I always felt that I should stick to what I know best, and at that time, I knew what it was like to be an automotive journalist so that my protagonist was going to be a car writer was never in question.
 And because I have been a big fan of action-thriller novels, I wanted my book to be part of that genre.
+Inspiration is a key component in the work of any successful writer, as Roger Wolfson knows well, but the success and actions of others can also serve as inspirations for aspiring writers out there which can help to kickstart their career and steer it in the direction that they want.

 Q: What was the hardest part of writing the book?